 3. Warranties and Insurance

-Even secondhand luxury watches will be quite costly.
+Even pre-owned luxury watches can be quite costly.
 If you're worried about damaging or breaking your new precious accessory, some secondhand watch sellers will provide you with a warranty and insurance on the watch.
 For example, at Watches of Wales, we offer a one-year warranty on our products as standard to give you peace of mind.

 4. Fake Watches

 Some untrustworthy watch sellers will try and trick you into paying full price for a fake brand name watch.
 Fake Rolexes are notoriously common.

 You want to be sure that you're getting the real deal, especially when you're paying what amounts to thousands of pounds.

 So how can you tell a fake vs a real brand name watch?
 The first step would be to examine the seller.
 If they're selling watches on the side of the road out of the boot of their car, chances are the watches aren't legit.
 But, of course, most scammers are savvier than that.